Personalizing the Webflow cart and checkout: a 2026 playbook

 How Can an Ecommerce Search Engine Quietly Boost Personalization?

 Your ecommerce search engine is one of the highest-intent areas of your store.
 People who use on-site search are telling you, in their own words, what they want.
 That makes search an ideal place to apply personalization.
+Studies show that visitors who use internal search can convert two to three times higher than visitors who do not.

 A more personalized ecommerce search engine can go much further.
 If a shopper consistently clicks on “wide fit” shoes or “sensitive skin” products, you can gently bias search results toward those attributes in future sessions.
 Over time, the search bar becomes a shortcut that understands not just what people type, but also how they tend to choose.